derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">Too late, George.</code> said M. <code style="font-family: courier new, monospace;">It's already started.
 And stop acting like a pussy.
 You aren't one.
 So stop acting like one.</code>

 George's phone beeped.
 A push notification from his mobile Bitcoin wallet showed a new unconfirmed transaction.
-Almost automatically, he swiped it and nearly spit out the water he'd been sipping. *1,000,000.*
+Almost automatically, he swiped it and nearly spit out the water he'd been sipping. *$1,000,000.* He sat there for several minutes in stunned silence, and it wasn't until he heard the tone of another incoming chat from his computer that he broke from the trance.

+<code style="font-family: courier new, monospace;">Did you get the money?</code> asked M.